 Trijicon offers a whole range of very rugged optics.
 These include products specifically marketed for the military.
 The MRO or Miniature Rifle Optic would not be out of place on an AR-15 or sub-machine gun.
 It is also marketed to hunters, though.

 Turkey hunting is one of the particular areas where an optic on a shotgun can be very useful.
 The rugged construction of Trijicon products makes it a particularly good choice for use outdoors.
 Bad weather, mud, and grime could cause a lesser optic to fail.
-This optic is marketed towards turkey hunters.
+This optic is marketed towards turkey and deer hunters.
 Trijicon even suggests that the MRO “is a favorite among turkey hunters for a reason: it’s fully ruggedized, waterproof and gives you fast target acquisition every time”

 This optic also boasts a large objective aperture.
 It maximizes the field of view.
 It also allows you to shoot with both eyes open.
 That is exactly what you want when you are shooting a shotgun.